HouzuoGuo/laitos/doc/[Web-service]-Microsoft-bot-hook.md

 arrive in a chat reply.

 ## Tips
-Make sure to choose a very secure URL for the endpoint, it is the only way to secure this web service!
+- Make the endpoint URLs to guess, this helps to prevent misuse of the service.

-If there are more than one bot to be served, construct configuration for `MicrosoftBotEndpoint2`, `MicrosoftBotEndpoint3`, as well as `MicrosoftBotEndpointConfig2` and `MicrosoftBotEndpointConfig3`.
+- If there are more than one bot to be served, construct configuration for `MicrosoftBotEndpoint2`, `MicrosoftBotEndpoint3`, as well as `MicrosoftBotEndpointConfig2` and `MicrosoftBotEndpointConfig3`.
 A laitos server may serve up to three bots.

-Usage of HTTPS is mandatory in bot hook, your laitos web server must be serving HTTPS traffic using a valid TLS certificate chain.
+- Microsoft asks bot servers to use HTTPS, therefore your laitos web server must be serving HTTPS traffic using a valid TLS certificate, completed with the certificate chain.